ONKAR-PATIL-01/BloodBank-System/README.md

 # BloodBank-System

-    In this project which is Blood bank management system we are offering a service to all peoples of blood means anyone who want to donate of take blood they can get it in an easy way We used Firebase database which is a global platform for storing data so that we can use this app globally we just require the internet connection for getting blood using this app.
+    In this project
+    we are offering a service to all peoples for blood, those who want to donate or take blood they can get it in an easy way We used Firebase database which is a global platform for storing data so that we can use this app globally we just require the internet connection for getting blood using this app.